Denver Nuggets: 1976–1982: Early NBA years

-1982–1989: The Alex English era
+1982–1989: The "Enver Nuggets"

-Anchored by scoring machines Alex English and Kiki Vandeweghe at the two forward spots, and Dan Issel at center, Denver led the league in scoring, with English and Vandeweghe both averaging above 25 points per game.
-It was a novel strategy, allowing the Nuggets to top the Midwest Division and qualify for the playoffs during that span.
-(On December 13, 1983, the Nuggets and the visiting Detroit Pistons combined for an NBA record 370 points, with Detroit winning in triple overtime, 186–184.)
-At the end of the season, English won the NBA scoring title, becoming the only Nugget to win the award despite the heavily favored offensive play of Doug Moe.
-In 1984–85, they made it to the Western Conference finals after being perennial playoff contenders, and they lost in five games to the Los Angeles Lakers.
+Anchored by the frontcourt of Alex English and Kiki Vandeweghe, who averaged above 25 points per game, alongside center Dan Issel, Denver led the entire league in scoring, topped the Midwest Division and qualify for the playoffs during that span.
+However, Doug Moe's strategy had taken its toll, leading to widespread ridicule climaxing in the "Enver Nuggets" nickname (without the "D" in defense).
+On December 13, 1983, the Nuggets and the visiting Detroit Pistons combined for an NBA record 370 points, with Detroit winning in triple overtime 186–184.
+At the end of the season, English became the only Nugget so far to win an NBA scoring title.
+In 1984–85, Denver made it to the Western Conference finals after being perennial playoff contenders, and they lost in five games to the Los Angeles Lakers.

-Vandeweghe was traded before the 1984–85 season to the Portland Trail Blazers for 6–3 rebounding guard Fat Lever, undersized power forward Calvin Natt and center Wayne Cooper.
-Spearheaded by Alex English and supported by the three new acquisitions and defensive specialists Bill Hanzlik and TR Dunn, the team replicated its success in the Western Conference despite the loss of Vandeweghe.
-They even managed to win 54 games in the 1987–88 season, the most they had ever won as an NBA team.
-However, the Mavericks eliminated the Nuggets in the second round of the 1988 NBA Playoffs.
-McCombs sold the team to Sidney Shlenker in 1985.
-Shlenker, in turn, sold the team to COMSAT in 1989.
+Vandeweghe was traded before the 1984–85 season to the Portland Trail Blazers for rebounding guard Fat Lever, power forward Calvin Natt and center Wayne Cooper.
+Spearheaded by English and supported by the three new acquisitions and defensive specialists Bill Hanzlik and T. R. Dunn, the Nuggets replicated its success in the Western Conference despite this loss, and even managed to win a record 54 games in the 1987–88 season.
+However, the Mavericks eliminated them in the second round of the playoffs.
+Sidney Shlenker acquired the team in 1985 only to sell them to COMSAT in 1989.

-1989–1991: A period of decline
+1989–1991: Decline under Paul Westhead

-Moe left the team in 1990, and was replaced by Paul Westhead.
-Westhead also believed in a "run and gun" style of play allowing players to speed down the court to shoot rather than creating set plays.
-Combined with the 1980s Nuggets core slowly departing due to age and injuries, the Nuggets collapsed, going from a 46-36 record and a playoff spot in '88-'89 to a pitiful 20-62 record and last place in the conference.
+Replacing Moe in 1990, Paul Westhead continued to push the "run and gun" style of play on Denver, allowing players to speed down the court to shoot rather than creating set plays.
+Combined with the 1980s core slowly being depleted due to age and injuries, the Nuggets fell apart, going from a playoff-contending 46–36 record in 1988–89 to last place in the West at 20–62.